-Dawley Wanderers Football Club commits to ensure our are being used appropriately and any online bullying will be dealt with swiftly and appropriately in line with procedures detailed in this policy.
+Dawley Wanderers Football Club commits to ensure all online and social media are being used appropriately and any online bullying will be dealt with swiftly and appropriately in line with procedures detailed in this policy.

 People can be targeted for any reason, but people who bully others often target 'difference' and bullying can be a form of wider discrimination.
 For example, bullying behaviour may be: